-If the doctor sees any suspicious-looking areas (such as polyps), they will remove the tissue for examination.
+If the doctor sees any abnormal or suspicious-looking areas, they will remove a tiny sample of the tissue for examination.
 This is known as a biopsy.
 During the colonoscopy, most polyps can be completely removed (a polypectomy).
 A pathologist will examine the tissue under a microscope to check for signs of disease and may look for specific genetic changes (see Molecular testing).

 Less commonly used tests

 - CT colonography – this uses a CT scanner to create images of the colon and rectum and display them on a screen.
 It is also called virtual colonoscopy.
 It may be used if the colonoscopy was unable to show all of the colon or when a colonoscopy is not safe.

 - Flexible sigmoidoscopy – This test allows the doctor to see the rectum and lower part of the colon only.
 A thin, flexible tube called a sigmoidoscope is inserted gently into your anus and guided up through the bowel.
 The sigmoidoscope blows carbon dioxide or air into the bowel to inflate it slightly and allow the doctor to see the bowel wall more clearly.
 A light and camera at the end of the sigmoidoscope show up any unusual areas, and your doctor can take tissue samples (biopsy).

-Before some diagnostic tests, you will have to clean out your bowel completely to make sure the doctor can see the bowel clearly.
+Before some tests, you will have to clean out your bowel completely to make sure the doctor can see the bowel clearly.
 This is called bowel preparation or washout.
-The process can vary, so ask if there are specific instructions for you.
-It's important to follow the instructions so you don't have to repeat the test.
-Talk to your doctor if you have any questions about the bowel preparation process or side effects.
+The process can vary, so ask your doctor what you need to do.
+It’s important to follow the instructions so you don’t have to repeat the test.